Sadaqah for Refugees

-Around the world, refugees will be observing Ramadan away from home, amid poverty and destruction.
-Without enough food or water to break their fast, many simply long for a peaceful Ramadan.
+Around the world, refugees are forced to live away from home, amid poverty and destruction.
+Without enough food or water to continue, many simply long for a peaceful existance.

 Instead of looking forward, refugees often look back to the lives they left behind.